Why Multilingual Matters

 Lessons for Others

 For other platforms considering multilingual content in South Asian languages, our core advice is this: do not treat it as a translation project.
 Treat it as a content creation project that happens to draw on a shared conceptual framework.
 Invest in native-speaking subject matter experts, not just translators.
 Budget for cultural adaptation, not just linguistic conversion.
 Test with real users in each language.
 And be prepared for the work to take two to three times longer than you expect — but to produce results that justify every hour invested.
 The development sector cannot claim to serve South Asia while speaking only in English.
+The World Bank's review of language-of-instruction policies puts the principle plainly: people learn more, and stay engaged longer, when they are taught in a language they speak and understand.
 Effective learning by doing demands that practitioners can engage with materials in the language they think in.